ROLI

-ROLI is a London-based music technology company known for its innovative high tech musical instruments, particularly the ROLI Seaboard, a MIDI controller with soft, rubbery keys and continuous, rather than discrete, pitches, and pitch-bending capabilities.
-ROLI was founded by American-born musician and entrepreneur Roland Lamb in 2009.
+ROLI is a London-based music technology company known for its expressive musical instruments and music education technology.
+The company is best known for the ROLI Seaboard, a MIDI controller with a soft, continuous silicone surface that allows pitch bending and timbral control through touch.
+ROLI was founded by musician and entrepreneur Roland Lamb in 2009.
 Its instruments have been used by musicians including Grimes, A. R. Rahman, and Hans Zimmer.